SimonTScott575/Swing_Game/README.md

 Download the Swing_Game folder and unzip/extract.
 Open the folder called "bin" and double click Swing.exe.

-*Alternative CMake compilation instructions coming soon.*

-Collect all the gems fast enough to progress on to the next level.
-Hold left click to shoot a rope.
-Use W/S to climb the rope and A/D to move left and right.
+Collect all the gems and make it to the goal fast enough to progress on to the next level.

+Controls:

+ - Hold left click to shoot a rope

+ - Press W/D to climb/descend the rope

+ - Press A/D to move left/right

+ - Press escape to quit the level

 ## Documentation